noame09910/Shoshan_blackmarket/README.md

 ### **Project Overview**

-**NeonBalckMarket** is a sophisticated UI framework designed for a game economy system, specifically created for the Israeli gaming community by Gamers-Israel.
+**NeonBalckMarket** is a sophisticated UI framework designed for a game economy system, specifically created for the Israeli gaming community by shoshans (discord id:719885229099319356).
 This is a **black market interface** that serves as an interactive menu system for in-game illegal activities and commerce.

 ### **Core Purpose**